karlrl/function-and-taxonomy-examples/README.md

     ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/idmapping.dat.gz
 ```

-The SHA1 checksums for the databases are:
+The SHA1 checksums for the databases used in this analysis:

 ```
 85ebde5758f2067175a4ac29a8245a495b7ce1f3  uniref/uniref100.fasta.gz